giuseppeboezio/giuseppeboezio/README.md

 # Hi there, I am Giuseppe 👋

-I am a student of **Artificial Intelligence** at University of Bologna, I graduated at University of Bari in Computer Science.
+I am a Data Scientist and a former student of **Artificial Intelligence** at University of Bologna; I graduated at University of Bari in Computer Science.

 <p align="center">